-The Brahmaputra Valley semi-evergreen rain forests in India are located along the upper Brahmaputra River plains.
-Though most of the forests lie within the eastern Indian state of Assam, some small sections extend into the neighboring states of Arunachal Pradesh and Nagaland, as well.
+Brahmaputra Valley Semi-Evergreen Rain Forests are located along the upper Brahmaputra River plains.
+Though most of the forests lie within the eastern Indian state of Assam, some small sections extend into the neighbouring states of Arunachal Pradesh and Nagaland, as well.
 The eco-region represents the area where the northward-migrating Deccan Peninsula first made contact with the Eurasian continent during the early Tertiary period.
-It also represents a gateway for species exchanges between the typically Indian and Malayan faunas.
+It also represents a gateway for exchanging species between the typically Indian and Malayan faunas.

 There are several species that inhibit in both sides of the wide Brahmaputra River.
-While the species like golden langur, hispid hare, and pygmy hog are limited to the north bank of the river, the species like hoolock gibbon and stump-tailed macaque can be found only on the south bank.
-Apart from harbouring the India's largest elephant population and the world's largest population of the greater one-horned rhinoceros, the Brahmaputra Valley semi-evergreen rain forests in India also houses several other animal species.
-These species include the Tigers, and Wild Water Buffalo.
+While the species like golden langur, hispid hare and pygmy hog are limited to the north bank of the river, the species like hoolock gibbon and stump-tailed macaque can be found only on the south bank.
+Apart from harbouring the India's largest elephant population and the world's largest population of the greater one-horned rhinoceros, the Brahmaputra Valley Semi-Evergreen Rain Forests house several other animal species.
+These species include the Tigers and Wild Water Buffalo.
 The forests also overlap with a high-priority (Level I) TCU that extends north to include the subtropical and temperate forests of the Himalayan mid-hills.
-The well known mammal fauns found in the forests include the families like Cercopithecidae and Bovidae.
-There are a total of 122 mammal fauna species, including 2 near-endemic species found in these forests.
+The well known mammal faunas found in the forests include the families like Cercopithecidae and Bovidae.
+There are 122 mammal fauna species, including 2 near-endemic species found in these forests.
 Out of these, the pygmy hog and the hispid hare are confined to the grassland habitats.

-The Brahmaputra Valley semi-evergreen rain forests in India are also home to several threatened mammal species including the swamp deer, gaur, clouded leopard, hispid hare, pygmy hog, capped leaf monkey, Asiatic black bear, and sloth bear.
-The bird fauna in the forests is also quite rich with more than 370 species included in its habitant list.
-The 2 species that are near endemic among them include the families like Phasianidae and Timaliidae.
-The forests also overlap with BirdLife International's EBA, and Assam Plains that contains three restricted-range bird species.
-The Bengal florican is one of the most endangered species found in the forests and is largely limited to the protected areas.
+Brahmaputra Valley Semi-Evergreen Rain Forests are also home to several threatened mammal species including the swamp deer, gaur, clouded leopard, hispid hare, pygmy hog, capped leaf monkey, Asiatic black bear and sloth bear.
+The bird fauna in the forests is also quite rich with more than 370 species included its habitant list.
+The 2 species that are nearly endemic among them include the families like Phasianidae and Timaliidae.
+The forests are also overlapped with Bird Life International's EBA and Assam Plains that contain three restricted-ranges of bird species.
+The Bengal Florican is one of the most endangered species found in the forests and is largely limited to the protected areas.